 This is probably the most time-consuming method among the other two methods discussed in the guide.

 Use The Siri Voice Assistant

 You can use your voice to toggle on and off features, open and close applications, and do various tasks in Apple devices, and all thanks go to Siri.

 To open Siri, all you need to do is follow two simple steps.

 - Press and hold the “Home” button for a few seconds.

 - You will then get vibration feedback, or you will hear two beeps.

 - In either case, it means Siri is now activated and is ready to follow your voice commands.

-This is one among the easiest methods but you have to deal with the inconsistencies that Siri presents as a voice assistant.
+This is one of the easiest methods, but you have to deal with the inconsistencies that Siri presents as a voice assistant.